Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: Foreword to the first revised version, June 2011

 This E-print reproduces the revised version of the paper published in EPJ-ST, Vol. 193 (2011), pp. 161--171.
 The revision concerns the proper use of the terms {\it relaxation function} and {\it response function} in the literature on dielectrics.
-In the published paper, starting from Eq (1.1), the authors had referred the inverse Laplace transform of the complex susceptibility as the relaxation function.
-This is not correct because the inversion provides the so-called response function as pointed out to FM by Prof. Karina WERON (KW) to whom the authors are very grateful.
+In the published paper, starting from Eq.(1.1), the authors had referred the inverse Laplace transform of the complex susceptibility as the relaxation function.
+This is not correct because the inversion provides the so-called response function as pointed out to one of the authors (FM) by Prof. Karina Weron (KW) to whom the authors are very grateful.
 As a matter of fact the relationship between the response function and the relaxation function can better be clarified by their probabilistic interpretation investigated in several papers by KW.
 As a consequence, interpreting the {\it relaxation function} as a {\it survival probability} $\Psi(t)$, the {\it response function} turns out to be the {\it probability density function} corresponding to the {\it cumulative probability function} $\Phi(t)= 1 - \Psi(t)$.
 Then, denoting by $\phi(t)$ the response function, we have

 As KW has pointed out, both functions have very different properties and describe different physical magnitudes; only in the Debye (pure exponential) case the properties coincide.
 The relaxation function describes the decay of polarization whereas the response function its decay rate (the depolarization current).
-However, for physical realizability, both functions are required to be completely monotone with a proper spectral distribution so our analysis can be properly transferred from response functions to the corresponding relaxation functions, whereas the corresponding cumulative probability functions turn out to be Bernstein (or creep) functions, that is positive functions with a completely monotone derivative.
+However, for physical realizability, both functions are required to be completely monotone with a proper spectral distribution so our analysis can be properly transferred from response functions to the corresponding relaxation functions, whereas the corresponding cumulative probability functions turn out to be Bernstein (or creep) functions, that is positive functions with a completely monotone derivative. \vsp In the following we denote the response function $\phi(t)$ with $\xi(t)$ in order to be consistent with our notation $\widetilde \xi(s)$ with $s=i\omega$ for the complex susceptibility as a function of the frequency $\omega$.